mpakathibayanda/mpakathibayanda/README.md

 ## I'm Bayanda Mpakathi

-I did Bsc in physics at wsu and self-training app developing using flutter
+I did Bsc in physics at wsu and self-taught app developing using Flutter.

 **Programming language**